ac0z/InsiderTestCase/README.md

 ## Introduction

 This project is designed to automatically test the career page of Insider.
-Developed using Selenium and Python, this test automation checks the following core functionalities:
+Developed using Selenium and Python 3.11, this test automation checks the following core functionalities:

 - Correct loading of the career page
 - Presence and content of the job list